ConnorKunstek/SQSTraining/README.md

     	--> Php unit testing cases
     Inline Comment Documentation
-    	-->	Php Documenter which will runs against the source code to create a organize documentation file to view Feature Loader
+    	-->	Php Documenter which will runs against the source code to create a organize documentation file to view Change Password
+        --> verified old password and that new passwords match, then changes accordinly Reset Password
+        --> sends reandomly generated temporary password to given email to sign in Feature Loader
     	-->